Leviathan Gas Field, Levantine Basin, Mediterranean Sea, Israel

 As per the US Geological Survey (USGS) estimates, the entire Leviathan Basin holds a mean approximation of 1.7 billion barrels of recoverable oil and a mean of 122 trillion cubic feet of recoverable gas.

-The Leviathan gas field's natural gas reserves are estimated to be about 17 trillion cubic feet (tcf).
+The Leviathan gas field's natural gas reserves are estimated to be 18 trillion cubic feet (tcf).
 Besides natural gas, the field is said to contain 600 million barrels of oil beneath the gas layer.

 Exploration and drilling by Noble Energy at the Leviathan field and wells

 Noble Energy commenced drilling on the Leviathan-1 well in October 2010 using the Sedco Express deep-water semi-submersible rig, which is owned by Transocean.
-In the first stage of drilling, the well was drilled to a depth of 5,170m.
+In the first stage, the well was drilled to a depth of 5,170m.
 It encountered a minimum of 67m of natural gas pay.
 The gas was discovered in several sub-salt Miocene intervals.

 In the second stage of drilling, the well is intended to touch an additional depth of 2,030m, where the estimated natural gas reserve is expected to reach 25tcf.